luapower/heap/heap.md

   * `cmp`: a comparison function (optional).
   * a pre-allocated heap in the array part of the table (optional).

+Note: trying to push `nil` into a value heap raises an error.

 #### Example: